Back to DWU AI Articles

 Bottom Line

 Four carriers—American, Delta, Southwest, and United—control 74% of domestic seat capacity as of September 2025.
 The DOJ and DOT enforce distinct but complementary authorities: the DOJ leads domestic merger review under Clayton Act Section 7 and Sherman Act Sections 1–2; the DOT grants or denies antitrust immunity for international alliances.
 Recent cases (American–JetBlue Northeast Alliance, JetBlue–Spirit merger, Alaska–Hawaiian merger, Delta–Aeroméxico antitrust immunity termination) establish how the agencies apply the 2023 Merger Guidelines and analyze capacity constraints, slot access, and carrier concentration.
-For airport operators, antitrust enforcement outcomes directly affect carrier mix, hub traffic, and revenue risk.
+For airport operators, antitrust enforcement outcomes can affect carrier mix, hub traffic, and revenue risk.
 The current administration has maintained the 2023 Merger Guidelines, supported prior enforcement victories, and signaled continued scrutiny of immunity grants; however, future enforcement direction remains subject to rule revision and case-by-case outcomes.

 Sources & Quality Assurance